ljyjhj/Kerberoid/README.md

 # Kerberoid (for a Higher Coverage of Decompiled Codes)

 Kerberoid is a decompiler that properly merges partial results obtained from multiple decompilers into a final decompilation result to improve the coverage and the accuracy of decompiled codes.
-Now, Kerberoid is implemented with three decompilers(CFR, Jadx and JD Project).
+Now, Kerberoid is implemented with three decompilers (CFR, Jadx and JD Project).

-This source codes are the demo for integrating the decompiled source codes of cfr, jadx and jdcore.
+The source codes are provided with the decompiled source codes of cfr, jadx and jdcore.
 The whole source code of Kerberoid will be uploaded until September 30th.

 ## Requirement